CN Kingston Subdivision

 Canadian National Railway's Kingston Subdivision, or Kingston Sub for short, is a major railway line connecting Toronto with Montreal that carries the majority of CN traffic between these points.
 The line was originally the main trunk for the Grand Trunk Railway between these cities, although there has been some realignment of the route between these cities.
 The majority of the Kingston Sub runs close to the northern bank of Lake Ontario and the Saint Lawrence River.

 The infrastructure consists of twin tracks, on which over 50 pieces of interlocking crossover tracks are grafted all along the subdivision.
 The extra length of these crossover tracks allows for high speed track interchange.
-Low gravity intermodal container trains are allowed to change tracks at 45 miles per hour, and VIA Rail's passenger trains, at 60, and in some areas, 90.
+Trains are allowed to change tracks at up to 45 miles per hour.
 The governing traffic control system is CTC.
 Since 1995, no OCS operation clearance forms need to be filled by train conductors on the Kingston Subdivision.
 CTC signals thus provide both permission and authorization for train movements, as is the situation with most main line operation at CN.